SchrodingerandDoraemon/Notes/Java/antra_java.md

 ### how to customize our own immutable class
 1. Declare the class as final so it can’t be extended.
-2. Make all fields private so that direct access is not allowed.
+2. Make all fields private and final so that direct access is not allowed.
 3. Don’t provide setter methods for variables.
-4. Make all mutable fields final so that its value can be assigned only once.
-5. Initialize all the fields via a constructor performing deep copy(with getter method).
+4. Initialize all the fields via a constructor performing deep copy
-6. Perform cloning of objects in the getter methods to return a copy rather than returning the actual object reference.
+5. Perform cloning of objects in the getter methods to return a copy rather than returning the actual object reference.

 ### Memory area (it is the logical way)
-1.Class(Method) Area: It stores class level data of every class such as the runtime constant pool, field and method data, the code for methods, Static block
+1.Method Area: It stores class level data of every class such as the runtime constant pool, field and method data, the code for methods, Static block.
+Also called class area
 2.Heap
 3. Stack
 4. Program Counter Register